finos/common-domain-model/docs/product-model.md

 A non-transferable product represents a financial product that is agreed bilaterally between two parties.
 The data type species the financial product's economic terms alongside its identifier and taxonomy.
-A non-transferable product is instantiated by a trade between the two parties (through a TradableProduct) and evolves through the CDM's lifecycle event model.
+A non-transferable product is instantiated by a trade between the two parties that defines the tradable product, and evolves through the CDM's lifecycle event model.

 :::